Topological Kleene Field Theories as a model of computation: Abstract

 \section{Abstract}

-In this article, we establish the foundations of a computational field theory, which we term \textit{Topological Kleene Field Theory} (TKFT), inspired by Stephen Kleene’s seminal work on partial recursive functions.
-Our central result shows that any computable function can be simulated by the flow on a smooth bordism of a vector field with good local properties.
-More precisely, we prove that reaching functions on clean dynamical bordisms are exactly equivalent to computable functions, setting an alternative model of computation to Turing machines.
-The use of non-trivial topologies for the bordisms involved is essential for this equivalence, suggesting interesting connections between the topological structure of these flows and the computational complexity inherent in the functions.
-We emphasize that TKFT has the potential to surpass the computational complexity of both Turing machines and quantum computation.
+In this article, we establish the foundations of a computational field theory, which we term \textit{Topological Kleene Field Theory} (TKFT), inspired by Stephen Kleene’s seminal work on partial recursive functions and drawing parallels with Topological Field Theory.
+Our central result shows that any computable function can be simulated by the flow on a smooth bordism of a vector field with good local properties, setting an alternative model of computation to Turing machines.
+We thus establish that a computable function can be fully realized within a single go of a dynamical system, differing from previous works where computation is encoded as an iterative process.
+The output of the computable function emerges directly, laying the groundwork for potential applications that accelerate the physical realization of computation.